NCATSTranslator/minihackathons/2021-12_demo/workflowC/README.md

 [ARS](https://arax.ncats.io/?r=d206d96a-635d-4749-a0af-384d9b9b6eb8), [ARAX](https://arax.ncats.io/?r=33608), [JSON](https://github.com/NCATSTranslator/minihackathons/blob/main/2021-12_demo/workflowC/C1.json)

 Literature shows a vast number of medications that have been considered to treat IMIDs.
-However, the team was interested in seeing real world use of drugs for IMIDs: approved and off-label.
-Structured EHR data does not track _why_ a drug is prescribed (it's usually obvious to other clinicians) and unusual treatments are explained in free text notes.
-If you looked only co-occurance rates of drugs in patients with scleroderma, you&#39;ll see a vast list, starting with things like acetaminophen (Tylenol) because it&#39;s commonly used by patients in general.
+However, the team wants to see real world use of drugs for IMIDs: approved and off-label.
+Structured EHR data does not track _why_ a drug is prescribed because it's usually obvious to other clinicians, and unusual treatments are explained only in free text notes.
+If you looked only co-occurance rates of drugs in patients with scleroderma, you&#39;ll see a vast list, with things like acetaminophen (Tylenol) because it&#39;s commonly used by patients in general.
 Translator has EHR-derived knowledge about which drugs that are **likely to be related** to a specific disease.
 These might be disease modifying drugs, or medications that treats symptoms or secondary conditions related to the disease.

 Choose Aragorn, ARAX: The team is familiar with thousands of drugs and can quickly scan through them. **Note**: methotrexate, dexamethasone and sulfasalazine are common immunomodulatory drugs used to treat many IMIDs.